Liz Truss’s 10 worst gaffes and awkward moments

 ‘Britain will never recognise Russia’s sovereignty over Russia’

-Behind closed doors in Moscow on 10 February 2022 Ms Truss met Sergei Lavrov, her Russian counterpart as foreign secretary, to discuss what can now be seen as the build-up to the Ukraine war.
+Behind closed doors in Moscow on 10 February 2022 Ms Truss met Sergei Lavrov, her Russian counterpart as foreign secretary, to discuss what subsequently proved to be the build-up to the Ukraine war.

 In trying to stand up for Kyiv’s dominion over territories to the east as Russia amassed its forces along the border, Britain’s foremost diplomat made an embarrassing geographical error.